Sensitivities of Black Hole Images from GRMHD Simulations: Discussion

 We have also validated the generation of thermal synchrotron images of GRMHD snapshots in \code{Jipole} against \code{ipole}.
 Using the same $3$D SANE simulation presented in \cite{Prather_2023}, we obtain agreement between both codes, with a normalized mean square error (NMSE) of $\sim 10^{-13}$.
 We have further compared the sensitivities $dI/d\theta_{\rm{o}}$ and $dI/dR_{\rm high}$ between our automatic differentiation implementation and finite difference calculations.
 Based on these comparisons, we detail the technical implications of utilizing different integration step sizes and magnetization cutoffs, revealing the best agreement between the FD and AD when no magnetization cutoff is applied.

 To better understand the feasibility of parameter searches guided by image sensitivities, we mapped the error landscape of our model parameters.
 By evaluating the NMSE as a function of $\theta_{\rm{o}}$ and $R_{\rm high}$, both independently and jointly, we showcase some topological features of the GRMHD image error surface.
 Firstly, we observe a symmetry-induced local minimum in $\theta_{\rm{o}}$ at the supplementary angle ($ 180^\circ - \theta_{\rm{o}}$).
 This is driven by the approximate poloidal symmetry of the gas distribution, creating an error peak that can easily trap descent-based optimization algorithms.
 Secondly, the landscape showcases asymmetric gradient magnitudes in $R_{\rm high}$.
 The NMSE changes drastically at low values of $R_{\rm high}$ but flattens out considerably at higher values, complicating step-size selection for iterative solvers.
+This behavior highlights that the low-$R_{\rm high}$ regime is both highly sensitive and structurally complex, making it a critical region for parameter inference and one that benefits strongly from gradient-informed exploration.
 Finally, when mapped simultaneously, the joint influence of $\theta_{\rm{o}}$ and $R_{\rm high}$ introduces some degeneracies.
 Lower $R_{\rm high}$ values dominate the overall error, while higher values flatten the error across intermediate viewing angles.

 To demonstrate the practical utility of these sensitivities, a conjugate gradient algorithm was employed to recover parameters from a ground truth image generated with $\theta_{\rm{o}} = 163^\circ$ and $R_{\rm high} = 20$.
 The fitting procedure was carried out systematically: first by optimizing $\theta_{\rm{o}}$ in isolation, then focusing solely on $R_{\rm high}$, and concluding with a joint fit of both parameters.
 In all three test cases, the algorithm successfully converged to the exact target values within a small number of iterations.
 To further evaluate the robustness of this gradient-based approach under realistic observational conditions, the optimizations were repeated under noise and blur, matching the resolution constraints and signal-to-noise ratios typical of actual interferometric data.
 In this scenario, we observe that the method still successfully fits the ground truth parameters.